lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (ufw is not active)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Configuring CoreDNS for K3s`).
+   and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`).

 2. If :program:`ufw` is active, you will receive the following prompt: